 Kegs of Pollock’s are a customer favorite at Bodhi Coffee, a Philadelphia café that goes through three kegs a week, pulled from a row of shiny taps behind the bar.
-The carbonation is a hybrid of natural and forced carbon dioxide, creating a fizzy, slightly tart and sweet drink that is popular with all kinds of customers, according to Pollock’s co-owner Paul David.
-“It’s a simpler taste [than kombucha], not as complex, and in that respect it has a wide accessibility for people,” says David.
+According to Pollock’s co-owner Paul David, the carbonation is a hybrid of natural and forced carbon dioxide, creating a fizzy, slightly tart, and sweet drink popular with all customers.
+“It’s a simpler taste [than kombucha], not as complex, and in that respect, it has a wide accessibility for people,” says David.

 At Verve Coffee Roasters in Santa Cruz, Dr. Kefir, another “soda” made with water kefir grains, integrates fresh juice, tea, and some of Verve’s carefully roasted beans.
-Dr. Kefir founder Brian Lovejoy says the beverage, on tap and in bottles, alters customer perceptions of sweet refreshment, while filling the category for those who need that type of pick me up, but want something more natural.
+Dr. Kefir founder Brian Lovejoy says the beverage, on tap and in bottles, alters customer perceptions of sweet refreshment while filling the category for those who need a pick me up but want something more natural.

-Draft systems might sound tricky, but when it comes to freshness, there is really no smarter investment.
+Draft systems might sound tricky, but there is no wiser investment when it comes to freshness.
 If a café is planning regular house-made signature sodas, fermented or otherwise, there is something to be said for serving those creations in top form.
-And there is the added bonus of having the freedom to put other offerings on tap, like cold-brewed coffee, which—when nitrogenated—becomes another rich take on pop.
+And there is the bonus of having the freedom to put other offerings on tap, like cold-brewed coffee, which—when nitrogenated—becomes another rich take on pop.

 As bartending tricks infiltrate soda-making, it’s surprising how often concoctions integrate espresso.
-For the same reason that espressos often get a palate cleanser of sparkling water, baristas are finding that carefully proportioned espresso sodas (like the Snowy Plover) can liven the flavors of the coffee, rather than stunt them.
+For the same reason that espressos often get a palate cleanser of sparkling water, baristas are finding that carefully proportioned espresso sodas (like the Snowy Plover) can liven the flavors of the coffee rather than hinder them.

-“Bubbly is one of those things that if you have a good espresso, it’s going to bring out amazing aspects of that espresso,” says Lauren.
+“Bubbly is one of those things that if you have a good espresso, it’s going to bring out amazing aspects of that espresso,” says Crabbe.
 At a pop-up collaboration with a cheesemonger last year, Andytown served a soda made from a single-origin Ethiopian, sparkling water, and elderflower simple syrup.
 Instead of getting lost, the complex notes of the coffee were heightened in the bubbly drink.
-With ingredients like those and dialed in recipes, a soda can go beyond refreshment to amaze.
+With ingredients like those and dialed-in recipes, a soda can go beyond refreshment to amaze.

 Quirky sodas are nothing new.
 Jones Soda Co. has been a mainstay in many cafés since the mid-nineties, bringing flavors like blue bubblegum and fufu berry into soda consciousness.
 And the Italian soda has paved the way for a world of customized drinks.
-While customers might be gravitating towards healthier beverages, the sweet and fizzy flavor combination is a lasting one.
 Sodas aren’t going anywhere—but they can evolve with the times, integrating flavors and ingredients a café can be proud of.